The importance of few-nucleon forces in chiral effective field theory: Theoretical arguments

 where $m$ and $d$ are non-negative integers whose values are constrained by chiral symmetry and Lorentz invariance implemented in a $Q/M_\text{hi}$ expansion.
 An $n$-nucleon force is constructed from combinations of $O_a$ operators with $a\leq n$.
-The leading NNN forces consist of pion-, pion-short-, and short-range components \cite{vanKolck:1994yi,PhysRevC.66.064001}, as shown in Fig.~\ref{fig:3nf}.
-The $d=m=0$ NNN and four-nucleon (NNNN) contact forces have low-energy constants (LECs) with additional factors of $(f_\pi^2 M_\text{hi})^{2-a}$ relative to the LO NN forces.
-Five- and more-nucleon contact forces must, on spin-isospin considerations, have $d>0$, which leads to additional suppression by factors of $p/M_\text{hi}$.
+The leading NNN interactions consist of pion-, pion-short-, and short-range components \cite{vanKolck:1994yi,PhysRevC.66.064001}, as shown in Fig.~\ref{fig:3nf}.
+The $d=m=0$ NNN and four-nucleon (NNNN) contact forces have low-energy constants (LECs) with additional factors of $(f_\pi^2 M_\text{hi})^{2-a}$ relative to the LO NN interactions.
+Five- and more-nucleon contact interactions must, on spin-isospin considerations, have $d>0$, which leads to additional suppression by factors of $p/M_\text{hi}$.

-At the same time, the importance of $n$-nucleon forces can be enhanced in an $A$-nucleon system by combinatorial factors as there are more ways to construct such interactions for $2<n\lesssim A/2$.
-The simplest estimate of the contribution from the $n$-nucleon interaction relative to the NN interaction for heavy nuclei is given by
+At the same time, the importance of $n$-nucleon interactions can be enhanced in an $A$-nucleon system by combinatorial factors as there are more ways to construct such interactions for $2<n\lesssim A/2$.
+Matrix elements of $n$-nucleon interactions multiplied by the corresponding combinatorial factor represent their total contributions in an $A$-nucleon system\footnote{For example, contributions from NN and NNN interactions appear as Eq.
+(A2) and (A4) of Ref. \cite{Navratil:1999pw} in {\it ab initio} calculations.}---which are the quantities one should power count.
+In other words, if one confines $A$ nucleons within a finite volume where all of them interact with each other, the importance $R_n$ of the $n$-nucleon interaction relative to the NN interaction can be roughly estimated as